7mind/baboon/README.md

 # baboon

+*Let the Baboon do the monkey job*.

-Stripped-down experimental DML with schema evolution support and garbage collection
+Stripped-down experimental DML with schema evolution support and garbage collection.

 ## Limitations